 5. Permanent life insurance can be a HUGE mistake

-Permanent life insurance isn’t evil, but it isn’t for most people.
+Permanent life insurance isn’t evil.
+We even wrote a post on why whole life is better than term – but it isn’t for most people.
 It has its place, especially for a variety of business life insurance strategies.

 They make a great deal more money from these plans and their agents receive much better commissions compared to Term Life insurance.